solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Bull.
 Comm.
 Geol.
 Finlande.
 No. 19, p.
 214. 1907.

-If the lumps and bands of pyroxene had originated from the granite, one would expect the first ten metres of the limestone in the neighbourhood of the granite to be crowded with the pyroxene, but there is scarcely a trace, and none at all in the first five metres.
+If the lumps and bands of pyroxene had originated from the granite, one would expect the first ten meters of the limestone in the neighbourhood of the granite to be crowded with the pyroxene, but there is scarcely a trace, and none at all in the first five meters.

 Prof. T. G. Bonney,* who saw _Eozoön_ _in situ_ in the limestone at Côte St. Pierre, Quebec, figures masses of pyroxene or serpentine or of both minerals surrounded by bands of _Eozoön_.
 The conditions in the Laurentian and Hopunwaara limestones are closely similar.
 Prof. Sederholm, who very kindly sent me specimens of Hopunwaara limestone and of other Finland rocks, thereby supplementing a set of _Eozoön_, sahlit, _etc._, previously sent by Dr. Trüstedt, writes in a letter to me:— "The limestone is Ladogian," _i.e._ it is to be correlated with the Archaean.